Zemanta/engineering-at-zemanta/5-Coding-Practices.md

 **Classes or Interfaces as IO Client Encapulation**

-Encapsulating any IO client state (i.e. sockets, open files ..) is generally a good practice if they are written with the goal to abstract away any low level client code and provide a higher level functionality to the business logic communicating via client instance .
+Encapsulating any IO client state (i.e. sockets, open files ..) is generally a good practice, if they are written with the goal to abstract away any low level client code and provide a higher level functionality to the business logic that's communicating with an external system via client instance .
 Instances of such clients are injected into business logic thus making the injected code easier to test since clients can be mocked.

 ```python
 # Python